What is the Water Purification Process?

 To use non-dispersive infrared (NDIR) gas monitors to analyse the TOC content of water, a few extra chemical reactions and vaporisation need to be performed to cause the release of CO2 gas.
 The resulting concentration of gas can then be used as a proxy of TOC levels.6 This then provides a metric than can be used to determine whether additional purification is required or that the water is safe for use.

-Need for Gas Monitors in the Water Purification Method
+Using Gas Monitors in the Water Purification Process

 NDIR gas sensors can be used as both a safety device in the water purification process as carbon dioxide, methane, and carbon monoxide are some of the key gases produced during the treatment process.
 5 The other key use is for analysis of TOC content as a way of checking for water purity.7 NDIR sensors are particularly well suited for TOC analysis as carbon dioxide absorbs infrared light very strongly.
 This means that even very low carbon dioxide concentrations can be detected easily, making it a highly sensitive measurement approach.6 Other hydrocarbon gases can also easily be detected in this way, making NDIR sensors a highly flexible, adaptable approach to monitoring TOC and dissolved gas content in water.